Enjoy the authentic curry flavor

 Soil & fertilizer

-This plant naturally grows in many parts of Asia, in different sub climates and soil conditions.
+This plant naturally grows in many parts of Asia in different subclimates and soil conditions.
 You will find that many different potting mixes are being used with success.
-So there’s not really one specific kind of soil that we recommend, except from the fact that it should be a good quality well-drained potting mix.
-This allows moisture not only to reach the roots, but also evaporate and increase humidity around the plant.
+So there’s not really one specific kind of soil that we recommend, except forthe fact that it should be a good-quality, well-drained potting mix.
+This allows moisture to not only reach the roots but also evaporate and increase humidity around the plant.

-Curry leaf trees need nitrogen, phosphorus and potassium to grow.
-Use a fertilizer which has these 3 components.
+Curry leaf trees need nitrogen, phosphorus, and potassium to grow.
+Use a fertilizer that has these 3 components.
 Studies show that (1) the growth of the leaves can be increased with fertilization.
-NPK fertilizer, or citrus fertilizer since it’s from the citrus family.
+NPK fertilizer, or citrus fertilizer, since it’s from the citrus family.

 These plants flourish in the wild without additional fertilization.
 So it’s not necessary to fertilize, but research has shown that it does increase growth and leaf production.
-Fertilisation should be done directly after pruning and during the growing season.
+Fertilization should be done directly after pruning and during the growing season.
 When kept indoors in winter, don’t fertilize because the plant doesn’t really grow.
-If the curry leaves dropped in the winter season, don’t fertilize until leaves have grown back.
+If the curry leaves dropped in winter, don’t fertilize until leaves have grown back.

 The flowers, fruits and seeds

-When the tree is a couple of years old, the tree will start the produce flowers once a year.
+When the tree is a couple of years old, it will start to produce flowers once a year.
 They are white in color.
-In it’s normal habitat this happened in late spring.
+In its normal habitat, this happened in late spring.
 When kept indoors, it may not bloom or in another period.